 WHAT IS PATELLAR TENDONITIS?

-Patellar tendonitis is an inflammation of the patellar tendon, the piece of connective tissue which joins the kneecap and the shin.
+Patellar tendonitis is an inflammation of the patellar tendon, the piece of connective tissue that joins the kneecap and the shin.
 Often referred to as “jumper’s knee,” the condition is most commonly caused by prolonged stress or overuse of the tendon, but in rare cases, it can be the product of acute trauma.
 Jumper’s knee most often occurs in sports that require frequent bending and flexing of the knee, such as basketball and volleyball, but the condition can affect anybody.

 PATELLAR TENDONITIS SYMPTOMS